m-rutter/michaelrutter.dev/content/blog/keyof-any.md

 +++
-title = "Getting to the bottom of `keyof any` in TypeScript" date = "2021-07-10" draft = true
+title = "Getting to the bottom of \"keyof any\" in TypeScript" date = "2021-07-10" draft = true
 [taxonomies]